Bicycle Network: Metro Routes

 Disappearing line-markings alarm riders

 19 May 2011.
-Bicycle Network Victoria members have been raising the alarm about the disappearing bicycle lane markings along the Bay Trail in St. Kilda recently.
+Bicycle Network members have been raising the alarm about the disappearing bicycle lane markings along the Bay Trail in St. Kilda recently.
 Not to worry however, removing the lines is part of the maintenance regime that the City of Port Phillip is carrying out over the next little while.

 Late last year, it was announced that Port Phillip was to undertake a three-year plan to upgrade the Bay Trail within their borders, after the completion of an extensive audit of the route.